tnevolin/mm6-skill-emphasis-mod/Readme.md

 ## Bless, Heroism, Hour Of Power problem

 Bless and Heroism grant relatively small bonus of +15 even at master level 10.
 Whereas, Hour Of Power is insanely overpowered granting +45 of both attack and damage at master level 10.
 This is an enourmous advantage that renders basic self magic spells utterly useless.
 The only fix to that I found is to increase skill multiplier for basic self spells based on mastery.

+# Monsters

+Increased weapon bonuses makes easy vanilla monster fighting even easier.
+We need to beef monsters up to compensate for this.
+Monster damage to player is doubled.
+Player damage to monster is halved.

+# Experience